-Today we open the blog to Alex Kozloff, who is Director of Marketing and Industry Engagement at the IAB.
+Today we open the blog to Alex Kozloff, who is the recently announced, COO at the IAB.

 Alex has been named as the 3rd most influential person in mobile in The Drum’s 2015 “Mobile Top 50”, alongside being previously nominated in the Drum’s 30 women in digital under 30, and Media Week’s 30 under 30.
 Prior to the IAB, she worked at IPG media agency and managed media research at France Telecom owned Orange and Unanimis.